 It is not known a priori which target sets would give interesting patterns.
 As discussed earlier, our automated procedure explores a large set of “potential” target sets corresponding to all clauses with up to k terms.
-We then consider a subset of these, which have descriptions of low cost, and rank them based on the potential interest for public health.
+We then consider a subset of those that have descriptions of low cost and rank them based on the potential interest for public health.
 We assign a score for each type of set, and construct a ranking based on the scores.
 Sets consisting of states with high activity level are likely to be more interesting than those with moderate, low or minimal activity levels; therefore, these are assigned scores 4, 3, 2, 1 respectively (i.e., 4 for sets with

 high activity level, and so on).
 Next, states exhibiting a sudden change in activity level (e.g., from low to high, or vice versa) are more interesting than those having no change in activity levels we assign a score of 5 for the former type, and 2 for the latter.
 Then, “a set of states with high this week and minimal 1 week ago” has a score of 9, while “a set of states with minimal this week and minimal 1 week ago” has a score of 3.
-Table 4 presents the scored descriptions for two different weeks, when run with different parameter settings.
-We find that the top scoring narratives generally are trends, which will be discussed next.
+Table 3 presents the scored states that follow the pattern specified by the target set for two different weeks, when run with different parameter settings.

+We find that the top scoring narratives generally are trends.
+We say that a set of states has a “trend” if it exhibits a gradual increase or decrease in activity level.
+Some examples of trend type of descriptions found by our method are:

+Gradual increase in the activity levels over consecutive weeks: The states AL, GA, MS, and TN had high activity in the week of 2016-03-12, moderate the previous week, and minimal two weeks ago.

+Stable high activity for consecutive weeks: In the week ending 2018-01-27, the states NJ, NM, VA, WA, WY, and the states with high activity four weeks earlier, excluding NE and TN, had high activity levels for three consecutive weeks.

+Gradual decrease in ILI activity over consecutive weeks: For the week of 2014-02-01, the activity levels in NC decreased from high to moderate to low in three consecutive weeks.